A visit to Australia is a must-do for everyone who’s looking for adventure or even just looking to work on their tan.

 Typically the first point of contact most travelers have with Australia, Sydney is often mistaken as the country’s capital due to its sheer size and popularity.
 In fact, it is the capital of New South Wales, but not the country as a whole.

-A hop, skip and jump from your wine tour, Sydney is about 160-kilometres from the Hunter Valley region.
+A hop, skip, and jump from your wine tour, Sydney is about 160 kilometers (99.5 miles) from the Hunter Valley region.

 The land down under almost seems other-worldly upon arrival, and you might wonder how this island evolved away from the rest of the world.